Sociocultural anthropology: History

-1920s-50s
+1920–1960

-‘Social’ and ‘cultural’ anthropology was developed in the 1920s.
+'Social' and 'cultural' anthropology was developed in the 1920s.
 It was associated with the social sciences and linguistics rather than the human biology and archaeology studied in anthropology.
 Specialists in the respective fields of social and cultural anthropology were elemental in the foundations of the later developed synergy.
-Radcliffe-Brown and Bronislaw Malinowski marked the point of differentiation between social and cultural anthropology in 1930, evident in texts from this period.
-In the 1930s and 40s, an influx of monographs and comparative studies of ‘tribal societies’ emerged.
-Meyer Fortes and Edward Evans Pritchard described and classified African societies in African Political Systems (1940).
+Radcliffe-Brown and Bronisław Malinowski marked the point of differentiation between social and cultural anthropology in 1930, evident in texts from this period.
+In the 1930s and 40s, an influx of monographs and comparative studies of 'tribal societies' emerged.
+Meyer Fortes and E. E. Evans-Pritchard described and classified African societies in African Political Systems (1940).
 Their comparative anthology aimed to provide a basis for sociological knowledge by classifying kin-based bans instead of relying on empirical observation.

 Claude Lévi-Strauss, used structuralism as a way to analyse cultural systems in terms of their structural relations, including that of kinship.
 In 1949, he attempted to classify marriage systems from diverse locations.
 Structuralism was applied to anthropology by Lévi-Strauss to reaffirms the coexistence between the individual and society and categorise information about cultural systems by the formal relationships among their elements.
 Structuralism remains a central concept involved in the study of sociocultural anthropology.

-1960s-90s
+1960–2000

-Before WWII, ‘social’ anthropology and ‘cultural’ anthropology were still separate entities in the field.
+Before World War II, social and cultural anthropology were separate entities in the field.
 The war called upon anthropologists from all countries to assist in the war effort.
 Anthropologists were extensively involved in resettlements in Europe and consulting issues of racial status in occupied areas.
-Ethical issues surrounding the allies involvement were topical among anthropologists and institutional development and practiced methodologies were altered by programs in ‘developing countries’.
+Ethical issues surrounding the allies involvement were topical among anthropologists and institutional development and practiced methodologies were altered by programs in 'developing countries'.
 As developing countries grew independence, they grew a dislike for an apparent imperialistic nature of anthropological studies, declining work in the field.
-After the war, anthropologists collaborated ideas and methodologies to form the collective ‘sociocultural anthropology’.
+After the war, anthropologists collaborated ideas and methodologies to form the collective 'sociocultural anthropology'.
 Topical interests included that of religion, kingship, acculturation, function, and community studies.

-During the 1970s public spending was increased in most industrialised counties which expanded social rights, produced dramatic rises in wealth, living standards and overall equity.
+During the 1970s, public spending was increased in most industrialised counties which expanded social rights, produced dramatic rises in wealth, living standards and overall equity.
 This neoliberal globalisation movement followed through until the 1990s.
-Increased spending assisted to provide academic opportunity in anthropology during 1974-90.
+Increased spending assisted to provide academic opportunity in anthropology during 1974–1990.
 After this period, a steady decline in anthropology opportunity is the continued trend.
-The drastic growth of students in Ph.D. and M.A. programs, decline in university funding, downward shift in birth rates and decreased government funding are contributors to anthropologies current state.
+The drastic growth of students in Ph.D. and M.A. programs, decline in university funding, downward shift in birth rates and decreased government funding are contributors to anthropology's current state.